Quantization of the inhomogeneous Bianchi I model: quasi-Heisenberg picture: Discussion and Conclusion

-As an example of the initial state one may take \be C(\pi_{V1},\dots...,\pi_{VN})=C_N\exp\left(-b\sum_{j=1}^N \pi_{Vj}^2\right), \ee where $C_N$ is the normalization constant.
 This state implies that the momentums are random and independent in spatial points.
-This state does not look similar to a vacuum state of the QFT, as the fields (and their momentums) in a QFT vacuum state are highly correlated in the nearest spatial points.
+It is not similar to a vacuum state of QFT, as the fields (and their momentums) in a QFT vacuum state are highly correlated in the nearest spatial points.